 Statistics show that in 2012, 86.6% of payments in India were cash payments, and between 2012 and 2013, India had more than 7600 Crore pieces of currency floating in the economy.
-Yet, popularity of digital payments has been rising due to factors like a young population, rising number of smartphones and Internet users—experts predict a 100% rise in usage by 2020, a friendly regulatory environment, and a booming e-commerce sector.
+Yet, popularity of digital payment system has been rising due to factors like a young population, rising number of smartphones and Internet users—experts predict a 100% rise in usage by 2020, a friendly regulatory environment, and a booming e-commerce sector.

-Today, digital payment options include:
+Today, digital payment methods include:

 - the ubiquitous debit and credit cards

 - online banking accounts

 - smartphone apps including banking apps and other mobile wallets in India,

 - The Unified Payment Interface, which can best be described as an Instant Money Transfer verified with an email address and a text message.